straal/VuePressToGhostCMS/README.md

 # VuePressToGhostCMS

-> Utility script to convert [VuePress](https://vuepress.vuejs.org/) markdowns to export file in [ghost](https://ghost.org/) format.
+> Utility to convert [VuePress](https://vuepress.vuejs.org/) Markdown files to an dump file in [ghost](https://ghost.org/) format.

-> The beginning of creating this script was to restore ghost posts from generated markdown files that were created using the script from the blog [Working With VuePress](https://ghost.org/docs/api/v3/vuepress/)
+> The solution is inspired by [Working With VuePress article](https://ghost.org/docs/api/v3/vuepress/) and provides the reverse conversion to export `*.md` files into *Ghost CMS* backup file.

 - [Installation](#installation)
 - [Usage](#usage)